jabolcni/Lambergar/README.md

 ## License

 Lambergar is licensed under the MIT License.
-Check out LICENSE.txt for the full text.
+Check out LICENSE for the full text.
 Feel free to use this program, but please credit this repository in your project if you use it.